 “Yes, I am here for him as well.
 Come, I will introduce you to my uncle!”

-Subscribe here to never miss a story, or related post such as novel news, book reviews, author reflections, and occasional challenges for today’s Christian.
+Subscribe here to never miss a story, or related posts such as novel news, book reviews, author reflections, and occasional challenges for today’s Christian.
 (We post 1ce/week.)
-We also have an exclusive gift for you!
+We also have exclusive gifts for you!
 Come join the adventure!